Horst Faas: Life

 In September 1990, freelance photographer Greg Marinovich submitted a series of graphic photos of a crowd executing a man to the AP bureau in Johannesburg.
 Once again, AP editors were uncertain if the photos should be sent over the wire.
 One editor sent the images to Faas, who telegrammed back, "send all photos."

 In 1976, Faas moved to London as AP's senior photo editor for Europe; he retired in 2004.
 In retirement he organised reunions of the wartime Saigon press corps and ran international photojournalism symposiums.

 He produced four books on his career and other news photographers, including Requiem, a book about photographers killed on both sides of the Vietnam War, co-edited with fellow Vietnam War photojournalist Tim Page.

+Controversy over Ut photograph credit

+Carl Robinson, a former Associated Press photo editor in Saigon during the Vietnam War, alleges that Faas had told him to change credit for the famous "Napalm Girl" image from having been taken by a photo stringer (freelance photographer) to AP photographer Nick Ut, who had also been at the scene and taken similar photographs.
+In the 2025 documentary film The Stringer, directed by Bao Nguyen, a group of journalists and investigators claim that the 'Napalm Girl' photograph was taken by Vietnamese stringer Nguyen Than Nghe.

+Robinson speculates that Faas ordered the credit change to Ut because Faas felt guilty for the death of Ut's older brother, Huynh Thanh My, on an assignment Faas had given him.
+Shortly before the release of the documentary the AP released the results of its own investigation, concluding it sees no reason to change the credit.